Adopt a cat

 • they will also come with 4 weeks free insurance from Petplan

 We welcome enquiries via our website and social media.
 We will speak to you, by phone, to discuss your circumstances and the kind of cat that would fit with you.
-The process of ‘matching the right cat to the right home’ will include a home visit.
+The process of ‘matching the right cat to the right home’ will include a home visit or a virtual home visit.

 We would love to hear from you.